-To start, I first wrote a custom finite element analysis (FEM) code with 12 degrees of freedom which was used to determine the forces on every part of the structure under a given loading condition.
-An image of the displaced helicopter under worst case flight load can be seen in the first image below.
-Then, from the internal forces calculated from the displacements given by the FEM, a failure analysis could be conducted.
+I first wrote a custom finite element analysis (FEM) code with 12 degrees of freedom to determine the forces on every part of the structure under a given loading condition.
+An image of the displaced helicopter under worst case flight loads can be seen in the first image below.
+From the internal forces given by the FEM, a failure analysis could be conducted.
 Some graphs from the failure analysis for one quarter of the structure can been seen in the second image below.
-Considered in the analysis were the failure of wires, buckling of members as well as several modes of material failure of each layer of carbon on every tube.
+Considered in the analysis was the failure of wires, buckling of members as well as several modes of material failure of each layer of carbon which is applied to every tube.
 The final configuration of the structure was designed to satisfy a total of 2615 failure modes!

 After developing the FEM to study the forces on the structure, various configurations where analyzed before a final concept was decided on:

 Upon arriving on a concept for the quad structure, the final configuration could be defined by several design variables.
 The blue members seen in the image above are wires and the black members are carbon fibre tubes.
 There are many difficulties to designing a wire braced structure such as wire pre-tension and a wire’s inability to take compressive loads, all of which I had to account for in the FEM code.